 • Question assessing personal disposition—Describe (briefly) a hard truth you have learned about yourself as an adult.
 How did you learn about it?
 How have you responded to that knowledge?

-Transcripts from ASU need not be requested.
+Transcripts from Adams State need not be requested.
 Unofficial transcripts will not be accepted.
 International transcripts must be evaluated by an approved international credential evaluator.
 Please have all official transcripts sent directly from the institutions to:

 graduatestudies@adams.edu (for electronic official transcripts)